 Every ERIE claims adjuster (yes, every adjuster) takes courses at the TLC to gain exposure to a wide range of situations they’ll encounter in the field.
 In addition to completing the technical lessons, adjusters also learn how to help customers through an often stressful situation.

 “We’re not just teaching claims adjusters how to be more accurate on estimating processes,” says Pat Burns, senior vice president, Claims.
 “We’re also teaching them how to best interact with customers, and to be Above all in Service® during the entire claims process.”
-(Learn more about the TLC by watching a behind-the-scenes video tour.)

 It’s a bird, it’s a plane…it’s a drone?